 CHARLOTTE TEACHER EARLY COLLEGE (CTEC) AND CHARLOTTE ENGINEERING EARLY COLLEGE (CEEC) are a joint venture between Charlotte Mecklenburg Schools (CMS) and UNC Charlotte.
 The program of study allows students to complete many of their high school credits in the first 2 years of the program.
-CMS early college programs have open enrollment for the 9th grade, but students must achieve a 2.5 weighted GPA to access UNC Charlotte coursework.
+Students must achieve a 2.8 unweighted GPA to access UNC Charlotte coursework.
 If minimum GPA requirements are met, during the final three years of the program, students have the opportunity to take UNC Charlotte coursework focused on education and courses that meet the university general education requirements.
-At the end of five years, early college students have the opportunity to complete their 24 high school credits and up to 60 hours of transferable college credit.
-All university tuition, fees and textbooks are included in the experience.
-CTEC and CEEC currently admit students each year in the 9th grade via the CMS School Options Lottery.
-Students can apply for admission to the 10th grade if vacant seats exist.